jwkelley/geog418-fall2025-assignment1/README.md

 #### Plot Your Data in a Histogram
+The text below creates a simple histogram following the same process as making a table that is described above.
+First an empty png file is create, next a histogram is created from your data (the example below includes some extra parameters for the histogram design), and finally printing the histogram to the png file.
+Examine the code and try to understand what the various components do.
 ```
 png("Output_Histogram.png")
 hist(df_year$CURRENT_SZ, breaks = 30, main = "Frequency of Wild Fire Sizes", xlab = "Size of Wild Fire (ha)") #Base R style